Mission, Goals & Outcomes

 Goal #2

-Prepare students to serve the community and underserved populations.
+Prepare students to serve the community and various patient populations.

 The program didactic curriculum includes a course – Medical Management of Vulnerable and Medically Underserved (MMVU).
 As a result of this course,the program expects at least 95% of students to understand social determinants of health, health disparities, and populations at risk.